tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 Many third-party programs, such as [crqt-ng](resources.html#reading-ebooks) can copy text to the system clipboard when it is selected.
-GoldenDict can watch the clipboard and automatically perform lookups new text is copied.
+GoldenDict-NG can watch the clipboard and automatically perform lookups new text is copied.

 To *enable scanning*, you can click on the light bulb icon on the toolbar.